 As in dating, Durbin says, “The person who texts the least wins.
 Recruiters in general don’t pay enough attention to do this correctly.
 If they send 10 texts, and a candidate only sees the last one, they may not know that the recruiter sent nine other ones for days.”

 So we asked our job seekers this question: After how many simultaneous texts would you prefer that a recruiter call or email you instead?

 Forty percent of respondents say that after two text messages in a row, recruiters should use another medium to contact them.

 Kostelnik says that one of the benefits of texting for candidates is that the information is “easy to read and respond to.”
 This benefit can be lost if recruiters try to get too specific or convey too much information in multiple messages.

-Multiple simultaneous messages can also be seen as inappropriate on the part of the recruiter, as 6 percent of respondents note in the above question about inappropriate situations for recruiter texting.
+Multiple simultaneous messages can also be seen as inappropriate on the part of the recruiter, as seven percent of respondents note in the above question about inappropriate texting situations.
 Kostelnik notes that TextRecruit has found that candidate response rates increase when messages are kept to a 160-character limit.

 Texting has many benefits for both recruiters and job seekers, and specialized software is making the medium more robust through the use of tracking capabilities and customizable templates.
 But the practice is still in its infancy, and recruiters can easily abuse texting—which can come off as unprofessional and scare potential candidates away.

 In addition to the advice above, Kostelnik says there are other texting best practices that recruiters should implement.